colton-gabertan/HAK3S-Homelab/README.md

 ###  Infrastructure as Code (IaC) <img src="https://github.com/user-attachments/assets/32cc0c08-f0a3-46a2-9bac-10a4280f8ae1" width="3%"/>

-Deploying via Infrastructure as Code (IaC) allows me to declaratively define infrastructure, leveraging Kubernetes manifests (`.yml`) to specify the desired state of resources like pods, deployments, and services.
+Deploying via IaC allows me to declaratively define infrastructure, leveraging Kubernetes manifests (`.yml`) to specify the desired state of resources like pods, deployments, and services.
 This inherently facilitates automation for configuring services and applications.
 To maintain clarity, while all manifests are technically infrastructure, the repository is structured with [/infrastructure](/infrastructure) and [/apps](/apps) directories, distinguishing between internal cluster services (e.g., TLS certificates, reverse proxy) and user-deployed applications.

 [infrastructure](/infrastructure)
 |_ [argocd](/infrastructure/argocd) - State Syncing